Betiiy/alx-system_engineering-devops/README.md

- shell permidssion Task 12
+shell permission task 13
-a script that creates a directory called my_dir
+a script that changes the group owner to school for the file hello